Deltares/iMOD-Documentation/docs/qgis_install.rst

 There are multiple ways to install the QGIS plugin, described under sections 2a, 2b, 2c.
 Each of these, however, require the user to install QGIS.
-To install the QGIS plugin, we recommend running the iMOD6 GUI installer (2a), which will both install the iMOD6 3D viewer, as well as the iMOD QGIS plugin
+To install the QGIS plugin, we recommend running the iMOD Viewer installer (2a), which will both install the iMOD 3D viewer, as well as the iMOD QGIS plugin

 ==================
 1. Installing QGIS